KiwiPetal/nvim-config/README.md

-# My New Neovim Config (Currently WIP)
+# My New Neovim Config

 Neovim configuration written from scratch.
 Adapting my old config to newer, better practices.

 Heavily inspired by this video: [Link](https://youtu.be/vdn_pKJUda8).
 So shoutout to [Josean](https://www.youtube.com/@joseanmartinez) (@josean-dev).
 Please check his videos out, they are awesome!

 ## Requirements

 - Neovim ^9.0.0
-- NodeJS ^TODO
+- NodeJS ^16.18.0
-- Others...
-(TODO)